wallpapers-collection/image-serenity/README.md

 The website currently offers the following features:

-- Automatically fetches images from Bilibili UP主's featured gallery at scheduled times and saves the retrieved image information to the **./raw/datas.json** file.
+- Automatically fetches images from Bilibili UP's featured gallery at scheduled times and saves the retrieved image information to the **./raw/datas.json** file.

 - Dynamically displays the image information saved in the **./raw/datas.json** file on the **index.html** page.